Herbert Geer: History

-In July 1985 the firm took the pivotal step of acquiring an insurance litigation practice of 11 persons led by Richard Mole.
+In July 1985, the firm took the pivotal step of acquiring an insurance litigation practice of 11 persons led by Richard Mole.
 By 1989 Herbert Geer & Rundle had one of the largest insurance practices in Victoria.
 The firm had 12 partners and 110 staff.

-The commercial lawyer Greg Basser joined the firm and developed a large and strong practice.
-The decade commencing in 1990 was considered to be the halcyon period for the firm.
-Many concluded that in financial terms the firm was the most profitable in Australia.
+In April 1999, Richard Mole opened a Sydney office for the firm and expanded to Brisbane in early 2001.

-In April 1999, Richard Mole for the firm opened a Sydney office and expanded to Brisbane in early 2001.
+In 2008, the firm rebranded from Herbert Geer & Rundle as Herbert Geer and sought mergers.

-Some key partners, including Basser, left the firm early in the next decade but it was in 2006 when Herbert Geer & Rundle suffered near fatal wounds.
-Five litigation partners, including Richard Mole left the firm.
-Further, David Geer retired and Andrew Newbold resigned.
+The firm joined with Brisbane firm Nicol Robinson Halletts Lawyers, as well as the boutique construction firm RDK in Sydney.

-In 2008 the firm rebranded as Herbert Geer and, in the absence of organic growth, sought mergers.
-It joined with Brisbane firm Nicol Robinson Halletts Lawyers, as well as the boutique construction firm RDK in Sydney.
+From November 2008, Herbert Geer successfully acted for iiNet, an Internet Service Provider (ISP) in its defence of a landmark Federal Court claim and subsequent appeals to the Full Federal Court and Hight Court.
+The litigation was commenced by a group of major film and television studios alleging that iiNet had authorised copyright infringements by its subscribers,.

-Herbert Geer acted for iiNet Limited, an Australian ISP, in its defence of a landmark Federal Court claim and subsequent appeal brought by a group of major film studios alleging that iiNet had authorised copyright infringements by its subscribers, and in successfully arguing the matter of Kirk v Industrial Relations Commission in the High Court.
+The case known on Twitter as #iitrial was also the first in Australia to be live-tweeted from trial to the High Court.
+The high profile nature of the case was evident when the news of the High Court's judgment in favour of iiNet trended in Australia and world-wide.

 In 2014, Herbert Geer merged with Thomsons Lawyers to form Thomson Geer.